-A couple of years ago two of our Social Stairway team recently attended Brewing Marketing Success and Sales.
+Many years ago, we attended Brewing Marketing Success and Sales and still find what we learned to be relevant today.
 There were many amazing speakers and we learned some great tactical tips and strategy ideas.

 The first speaker was Bob Ruffolo, CEO of IMPACT Branding & Design.
-In his presentation Bob shared some critical elements to growth... we adapted his points to our niche, so here's four keys to Credit Union Growth!
+In his presentation Bob shared some critical elements to growth... we adapted his points to our niche, so here's four keys to grow your Financial Institution!

-Credit Unions and community banks are all about their community members, but according to Bob Ruffolo, the most critical element of growth is having a healthy team.
-Your team is ultimately the face of your Credit Union and they are responsible for your member's satisfaction.
+Credit unions and community banks are the lifeblood of their communities, but according to Bob Ruffolo, the most critical element of growth is cultivating a healthy team.
+Your team is the face of your financial institution, and their well-being directly impacts member satisfaction.